 Survive Christmas?
 Really, is Christmas a season to survive?
 Is it a time to develop coping strategies to minimize debt?
 Surely, it is a time to control stress, and emerge excited about the New Year.
-However, it shouldn’t be filled with so many negatives.
-Sadly, it is because merchants bombard us continually with so-called deals, specials, and sales, which tempt us.
-It’s time to get back to rejoicing this Christmas.
-So, here are some thoughts to help refocus us.
+So, why is it filled with so many negatives?
+Sadly, merchants bombard us continually with so-called deals, specials, and sales, which tempt us to spend unwisely.
+It’s time to get back to rejoicing at Christmas.
+Here are some thoughts to help us refocus.

 Survive Christmas – Avoid Seductive Deals